Skip to main content

 Batch Delete

-Delete multiple records by ID in a single request.
+Delete multiple records by ID.

 Disable Real-Time Sync: